gpwclark/watcher/README.md

 ### 3. That's It!

 Push your files and the action will:
-- Run automatically every 6 hours
+- Run automatically every 6 hours.
-- Track changes to all your sites
-- Generate RSS feeds
+- Generate RSS feeds that update when changes are detected showing the diffs and linking to the new source.
-- Deploy a beautiful site to GitHub Pages
+- All hosted on GitHub pages, statically.

-Your site will be live at: `https://YOUR-USERNAME.github.io/YOUR-REPO/`
+Your site will be live at: `https://YOUR-USERNAME.github.io/YOUR-REPO/` unless it is in a repo called YOUR-USERNAME in which case your site will live at: `https://YOUR-USERNAME.github.io/`

 ## Configuration